BPS ansatzes as electric form-factors: BPS ansatzes as electric form-factors.

 Indeed, the presence of the YM BPS ansatz (\ref{YM monopol}) complicates to a considerable extent the computations comparing to those (\ref{rangu})- (\ref{Jtotal1}) \cite{Cheng} in the ' t Hooft-Polyakov monopole model \cite{H-mon,Polyakov}.
 It is associated, for instance, with the more complicated expression for $\bf B$ (see e.g. \cite{Gold}) in the BPS monopole theory.

 But, in spite of these difficulties, one can conclude, issuing from (\ref{JBPStotal}), that $f_1^{BPS}$ really plays the role of an electric form-factor in the BPS monopole YMH model.
-It is because the second item in (\ref{JBPStotal}) can be represented as

-that implies, as it is easy to understand, the replacement $e\leftrightarrow f_1^{BPS}e$ in Eq. (\ref{JBPStotal}).
+It is because the second item in (\ref{JBPStotal}) can be represented as \be f_1^{BPS} T_3{\bf n}, \ee that implies, as it is easy to understand, the replacement $e\leftrightarrow f_1^{BPS}e$ in Eq. (\ref{JBPStotal}).
 And this is just equivalent to the role of the YM BPS ansatz $f_1^{BPS}$, (\ref{YM monopol}), as an electric form-factor screening the (elementary) charge $e$.

 The similar role of an electric form-factor is played also by the Higgs BPS ansatz $f_0^{BPS}$, (\ref{sc monopol}).
 The physical consequence of this is screening effect for electric charges in the Higgs phase \cite{Hooft} of the YMH model, additional to that rendering in the Higgs phase by the in average electrically neutral Higgs Bose condensate.